Digital wallets: A beginner’s guide to how they work

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Digital wallets have become increasingly popular over the years — Apple released a digital-first credit card, “just Venmo me” has become a common phrase and you can even ride the subway by simply holding your watch or phone up to the turnstile.
+Digital wallets have become increasingly popular over the years — Apple released a digital-first credit card, “just Venmo me” has become a common phrase and you can even ride mass transit by simply holding your watch or phone up to the turnstile.

 What is a digital wallet?

-Digital wallets are exactly what they sound like: a digital version of your financial accounts made easily accessible via computer, smartphone or smart device.
-This ultimately eliminates much of the need to carry around your actual wallet.
+Digital wallets are a way to pay from financial accounts via computer, smartphone or a smart device.
+They ultimately eliminate much of the need to carry around an actual wallet.

 How digital wallets work

-If you want to utilize a digital wallet, you will have to enter all of your card information into the app or site of your choice.
-After you’ve completed that, your information will be encrypted and you will only be able to use the wallet when you unlock your device and authorize the use of it.
+If you want to utilize a digital wallet, you’ll need to enter your card information into the app or site of your choice.
+Your information will then be encrypted and you will only be able to use the wallet when you unlock your device and authorize the wallet’s use.

 To make a mobile payment, you simply have to authorize the digital wallet and hold it close enough to the card reader so that your information can be transmitted.
-Not all retailers accept mobile payments, but you can easily look for the contactless payment indicator on the retailer’s point-of-sale (POS) system or card reader.
-This symbol looks like a sideways WiFi icon.
+Not all retailers accept mobile payments.
+Look for the contactless payment indicator on the retailer’s point-of-sale system or card reader.
+The symbol looks like a sideways Wi-Fi icon.